Colors influence how you feel – energized, calm, cheery, relaxed, intense, even depressed

 Just as no two people are alike, different people will perceive the same color differently.
 It can be related to memories or specific feelings associated with a certain color.

 White – total reflection, refreshing, clean, hygienic and sterile (medicinal) and contemporary.
 Makes a small space look larger.
 Nice backdrop for colors/accents, gives your eye a place to rest.
-White projects purity, cleanliness and neutrality.
+White projects purity, cleanliness, and neutrality.
 Best-selling color of classic American t-shirt.
-Scientists originally wore beige coats, in late 19th Century, changed to white to promote idea of hope and healing.
+Scientists originally wore beige coats, in the late 19th Century, changed to white to promote the idea of hope and healing.

 Gray – subtle elegance, conservative, nice neutral background.
 Works with virtually every color, except perhaps brown.
-Can quiet a bright hue, but can be suppressive, even depressing if used too heavily.
+It can quiet a bright hue but can be suppressive, even depressing if used too heavily.
 Gray is associated with intellect and brain (gray matter.)

 Black – total absorption, associated with authoritative, formal, death, mourning, serious.
-Graphic, great backdrop for white, neutrals, colors.
-Communicates sophistication, weight and seriousness.
+Graphic, a great backdrop for white, neutrals, colors.
+Communicates sophistication, weight, and seriousness.
 Black implies weight.
-Color associated with judge’s robes, priest’s, tuxedos and limos for power and sophistication.
+The color associated with the judge’s robes, priests, tuxedos and limos for power and sophistication.

 Yellow – bright, optimistic, happy, playful, youthful.
 The strongest and happiest color psychologically.
 During the tenth century in France, the doors of traitors and criminals were painted yellow.
 Yellow houses are thought to sell fastest.